 Wisconsin Safety Council 78th Annual Conference September 1-2, 2020

 VIRTUAL CONFERENCE

 Wisconsin Safety Council Annual Conference

 SEPTEMBER 1-2

 Table of Contents

 2-3 Keynote Speakers, General Information

-4-9 Educational Session Descriptions
+- 4-8 Educational Session Descriptions

-Descriptions

-11-13 Conference Information and Session at a Glance, FAQ
+- 10-11 Registration Information and Session at a Glance, FAQ

-14-18 Exhibitor Listing

-19 Sponsor Listing

-20-25 Wisconsin Corporate Safety Awards
+- 12-13 Wisconsin Corporate Safety Awards

+::nsc

+Chapter of

 Wisconsin Safety Council

-Chapter of

 Wisconsin Safety Council is the state's leading provider of safety training and products, serving members of all sizes and every sector of the economy.
 The organization provides scheduled training programs across Wisconsin, in addition to private, customized training for your individual company.
 It is also your number one resource for safety products ranging from first aid training materials to emergency defibrillators.
-Wisconsin Safety Council is the official state chapter of the National Safety Council and a proud program of Wisconsin Manufacturers & Commerce (WMC).
+Wisconsin Safety Council is the official state chapter of the National Safety Council and is a proud program of Wisconsin Manufacturers & Commerce (WMC).

 For more information: